 Wed, Oct 16, 2019

-This talk, presented in partnership with the Cherokee Garden Library of the Atlanta History Center, will highlight the work of the New York-based landscape design firm, Deborah Nevins & Associates, and include examples of their work to create landscapes whose purpose extends beyond the simply beautiful.
-As part of their ethos, the firm is deeply committed to creating sustainable landscapes.
-Ease of maintenance, function and performance, safety, and universal accessibility are inherent to their concept of sustainable design and they have expertise in working with fragile natural environments using indigenous plant communities that are in harmony with the local ecology, most especially with wetlands and protected areas in New England, Long Island, and the West.
+Deborah Nevins' talk will highlight the work of her New York-based landscape design firm, Deborah Nevins & Associates, and will include examples of its work to create landscapes whose purpose extends beyond beauty.
+As part of its ethos, the firm is deeply committed to creating sustainable landscapes.
+Ease of maintenance, function and performance, safety, and universal accessibility are inherent to its concept of sustainable design.
+Deborah Nevins & Associates has expertise in working with fragile natural environments using indigenous plant communities that are in harmony with the local ecology, most especially with wetlands and protected areas in New England, New York's Long Island, and the West.

 DATE AND TIME